|

 And it came to

-disciples said to him: Lord, teach us to pray, as John also taught his disciples.
+his disciples said to him: Lord, teach us to pray, as John also taught

-at midnight, and shall say to him: Friend, lend me three loaves, Because
+him at midnight, and shall say to him: Friend, lend me three loaves,

-a friend of mine is come off his journey to me, and I have not what to set
+Because a friend of mine is come off his journey to me, and I have not

 Commentary